 - Multi-cloud asset discovery, classification, and risk assessment

 - Real-time, continuous visualization of your infrastructure

-- Protection against common misconfigurations such as expired keys, disabled logging, incorrect user permissions, lack of encryption, or updates not being run
+- Protection against common misconfiguration (e.g. expired keys, disabled logging, incorrect permissions, lack of encryption, updates not being run)

-- Deliver continuously whilst enforcing DevOps and DevSecOps policies
+- Continuous delivery whilst enforcing DevOps and DevSecOps policies